appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 ---

 28 years ago some physicists needed a way to more easily share experimental data and the web was born.
-From trigonometry to the strong nucelar force, everything physicists touch eventually becomes weaponized, and so too has the Hypertext Transfer Protocol.
+From trigonometry to the strong nuclear force, everything physicists touch eventually becomes weaponized, and so too has the Hypertext Transfer Protocol.